-- (a) The operator shall cease injection into the affected injection well and shall not resume injection into the well without subsequent written approval from the Division if any of the following occur: - (1) The operator has not performed mechanical integrity testing on the well as required by section 1724.10, subdivision (j), or the notification and results required under section 1724.10, subdivision (j), have not been provided to the Division; - (2) The well failed a mechanical integrity test indicates that an injection required by section 1724.10, subdivision (j), or there is any other indication that the well lacks mechanical integrity or is otherwise incapable of performing as approved by the Division: - (2) A3) There is any indication of a failure, breach, or hole in the well tubing-or, packer; - (4) A failure, breach, or hole in the or well casing, including failures above andor below a packer; - (5) The migration or movement of 4) There is any amount indication that fluids being injected into the well are not confined to the intended zone of injection fluid to an unpermitted zone; - (5) There is any indication that damage to life, health, property, or natural resources, or loss of hydrocarbons is occurring by reason of the injection; - (6) Any other incident or occurrence that indicates fluid is not or may not be confined to the approved injection zone, or that indicates the injection well threatens human health, public safety or the environment. - (b) In the event of a reportable incident, (6) The operator has not provided information regarding the well as required under Public Resources Code section 3227; - (7) The well has become an idle well as defined by Public Resources Code section 3008, subdivision (d); or
+- (a) The operator shall cease injection into the affected injection well and shall not resume injection into the well without subsequent written approval from the Division if any of the following occur: - (1) The operator has not performed mechanical integrity testing on the well as required by section 1724.10, subdivision (j), or the notification and results required under section 1724.10, subdivision (j), have not been provided to the Division; - (2) The well failed a mechanical integrity test required by section 1724.10, subdivision (j), or there is any other indication that the well lacks mechanical integrity or is otherwise incapable of performing as approved by the Division; - (3) There is any indication of a failure, breach, or hole in the well tubing, packer or well casing, including failures above or below a packer; - (4) There is any indication that fluids being injected into the well are not confined to the intended zone of injection; - (5) There is any indication that damage to life, health, property, or natural resources, or loss of hydrocarbons is occurring by reason of the injection; - (6) The operator has not provided information regarding the well as required under Public Resources Code section 3227; - (7) The well has become an idle well as defined by Public Resources Code section 3008, subdivision (d); or

-- (8) The Division instructs the operator of the well must notify the appropriate district office immediately upon discovering the reportable incident. in writing to suspend injection. - (b) The operator shall consultimmediately notify the Division upon ceasing injection operations by reason of subdivision (a), indicating the affected well and share information with the Division. the specific reason for ceasing injection. - -(c) The operator shall comply with all operational and remedial directives of the Division, including but not limited related to the reason for ceasing injection operations at the well(s) in question.
+- (8) The Division instructs the operator in writing to suspend injection. - (b) The operator shall immediately notify the Division upon ceasing injection operations by reason of subdivision (a), indicating the affected well and the specific reason for ceasing injection. - (c) The operator shall comply with all operational and remedial directives of the Division related to the reason for ceasing injection.